 "...and harm the AONB through the loss of open fields." (para 24)

-Clearly the Secretary of State considered in the Tetbury case that the loss of "open fields" was harmful to the Cotswolds AONB.
+Clearly the Secretary of State considered in the Tetbury case that the loss of "open fields" was itself harmful to the landscape and scenic beauty of Cotswolds AONB.